02.07.2025 t/m 31.10.2025

 At the fairground!
 A summer full of music and magic

-Taste the atmosphere of the funfair this summer!
+Taste the atmosphere of the fairground this summer!
 Listen to the sounds of fairground organs and admire a miniature fairground.
 Or get spooked by the cabinet of curiosities and the haunted piano.
-You are welcome to attend the free opening on July 2!

 Detail van de miniatuurkermis